JediChris816/DayZ---Overwatch---Sector-C/README.md

 This install is based on the naming scheme for HFB servers.
 If you use DayZ.st, Survival Servers, etc, the PBO names will be similiar.

-There are 2 parts of this addon, 1 is the sector_c.sqf, the other is the crates folder with the food/parts/weapons crate scripts for a total of 3 crate scripts.
+There are 2 parts of this addon, the sector_c.sqf, and the other is the crates folder with the food/parts/weapons crate scripts for a total of 3 crate scripts.

 Advanced users: You should know where to place these files that are convenient for you based on your server build.
 This will also work on a vanilla DayZ server and possibly Epoch Chernarus.